Subdivision 1. Mandatory offer of insurance benefits.

 period no longer than 14 days.

-(i)(1) For purposes of this subdivision, "rented motor vehicle" means a rented vehicle
+(i)(1) For purposes of this paragraph, "rented motor vehicle" means a rented vehicle

 described in paragraph (a), using the definition of "rented" provided in paragraph (b).